 Riding on one of China’s festivals that generates the most sales is a clever move.

-Baggu x Sandy Liang
+Baggu x Sandy Liang#

-Date: August 8 + extended pre-order until August 17
+August 8 + extended pre-order until August 17

-Product: Bag collection
+Bag collection

-Social context: On TikTok, #bagguxsandyliang has 2.7 million views, #baggu has 183.4 million views and #sandyliang has 36.7million views.
+On TikTok, #bagguxsandyliang has 2.7 million views, #baggu has 183.4 million views and #sandyliang has 36.7million views.
 The collab has 286,000 followers on Instagram.

-Verdict: The combination of two meteoric forces in Gen Z fashion has rocketed this collaboration to immediate internet virality.
+The combination of two meteoric forces in Gen Z fashion has rocketed this collaboration to immediate internet virality.
 But, popularity comes with risks, as this drop shows.

 Once it launched, consumers expressed more anger and frustration than pleasure because of how quickly the collection sold out.
 According to reports across social media, the whole stock had seemingly sold out before it even went on sale.